Ventajou/Nitrate/README.md

 	* **modules**: contains your themes.
 Each folder in there is symlinked to the Orchard themes folder by the **setup** command.
 	* **media**: this folder is symlinked to the Orchard media folder by the **setup** command.
 * **db**: contains your database backup

-If you wish to create a separate solution for your themes and modules, I recommend saving the .sln file under the source folder.
-Also when you use the create-module command, you will need to adjust the location of the referenced Orchard assemblies.

 Command Reference
 ---